arangodb/docs/3.5/aql/invocation-with-arangosh.md

 ---
 layout: default
-description: Within the ArangoDB shell, the _query and _createStatement methods of thedb object can be used to execute AQL queries
+description: Within the ArangoDB shell, the _query and _createStatement methods of the db object can be used to execute AQL queries
 ---
 Executing queries from Arangosh
 ===============================